Egg Donation

 Recurrent Pregnancy Loss

 Premature ovarian failure (also known as early menopause) can prevent young women from releasing eggs normally.
-Many of these women also turn to egg donation and IVF.Older Age
+Many of these women also turn to egg donation and IVF

 As women age, the quality and quantity of their eggs begin to decline.
 If you are over the age of 40, an egg donor can provide the healthy egg needed for pregnancy.

-Each egg donor who comes to Heartland Center for Reproduction must undergo thorough screening to ensure that that their age, physical health, psychological health, genetic makeup, and egg quality meets our standards.
+Each egg donor who comes to Heartland Center for Reproductive Medicine must undergo thorough screening to ensure that their age, physical health, psychological health, genetic makeup, and egg quality meets our standards.
 We only allow women who possess outstanding physical and emotional health to donate.

 How Much Does Egg Donation Cost?